meesterturner/cpcsprite/README.md

 `|put, <spritenumber>, <x>, <y>`
 This will paste a copy of the sprite with the given number at the co-ordinates given.
 X co-ordinates are 1-80 (160 pixels in `MODE 0`, can anchor to every second pixel due to screen memory) Y co-ordinates are 1-200, 1 being the top line.

+`|relocate, <memorylocation>`
+This will move the start of the sprite storage memory to the specified location.
+It does not copy or move any existing data.
+This could, for example, give you the ability to have multiple "banks" of sprites.

 ## Limitations
 * The functions currently only work in the CPC's `MODE 0` resolution.
 This is due to the way the system's video memory works.
 See the [CPCTelera Website](http://lronaldo.github.io/cpctelera/files/sprites/cpct_drawSprite-asm.html)
 * Don't try to position the sprite so it needs to paint outside the screen boundaries as this will cause (at best) odd video effects, or (at worst) crashes